cristian-barbarosie/manifem/README.md

 # Give Up GitHub

-This project has given up GitHub.  ([See Software Freedom Conservancy's *Give Up  GitHub* site for details](https://GiveUpGitHub.org).)
+This project has given up GitHub.
+(See [Software Freedom Conservancy](https://sfconservancy.org/)'s [*Give Up  GitHub* site](https://GiveUpGitHub.org) for details.)

-You can now find this project at [CodeBerg](https://codeberg.org/cristian.barbarosie/manifem) instead.
+You can now find maniFEM at [CodeBerg](https://codeberg.org/cristian.barbarosie/manifem) instead.

 Any use of this project's code by GitHub Copilot, past or present, is done without our permission.
 We do not consent to GitHub's use of this project's code in Copilot.

-Join us; you can [give up GitHub](https://GiveUpGitHub.org) too!
+Join us; you can [give up GitHub](https://GiveUpGitHub.org) too !

 # maniFEM
 [ManiFEM](http://manifem.rd.ciencias.ulisboa.pt) is a C++ library